 We believe there’s no other holiday quite like it.

 Over thousands of years of history, there were many ways to clean up after the “go”.
 In the early days, people just used their hands for clean up.
-Over time, the left hand came to be designated for this task.
-It would then be washed in a nearby creek or simply wiped off.
+Over time, the left hand became designated for this task.
+Then, they simply washed their hands in a nearby creek or just wiped them off.
 In many cultures, people would not use their left hand for eating or many other tasks.
 Over time, a wide variety of items came to be used for the clean-up job, including rocks, leaves, corn cobs, and more.
 Squatting over a creek was common, with waste being washed downstream by the current.
 Perhaps one of the most bizarre methods of wiping one’s derriere clean came into use around 79 A.D.
 A wet sponge on a stick was used.
-After use, it was rinsed off and left for the next person!
+After use, they rinsed the sponge off and left it for the next person!

 Fortunately for me and you, progress and invention brought about much more sanitary and disposable toilet paper.
 Toilet paper was invented in China in 580.
 It came in sheets.
 It was coarse and expensive.
 Most of the population couldn’t afford it.
 It wasn’t until the 1400s that it began to be manufactured in China.
 Most of the world had to wait until the 1800s, for toilet paper to come into popular use.
 In 1857, toilet paper sheets were commercially sold for the first time in the U.S. On December 22, 1871, Seth Wheeler from Albany, NY received patent #465,588 for the toilet paper roll.
 With toilet paper now on a roll, using “the head” and “powdering your nose” became far more convenient and sanitary.
 We only had to wait another century or so for indoor plumbing, but that’s a subject for another day.